opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 The higher the score, the better the suggestion is.
 The frequency represents the number of times the term appears in the documents in that index.

 To implement a "Did you mean `suggestion`?" feature, use a `phrase` suggester.
-The `phrase` is similar to the `term` suggester, except that it uses N-gram language models to suggest whole phrases instead of individual words.
+The `phrase` suggester is similar to the `term` suggester, except that it uses N-gram language models to suggest whole phrases instead of individual words.

 Create a custom analyzer called `trigram` that uses a `shingle` filter.
-This filter is the same as the `edge_ngram` filter, but it applies to words instead of letters:
+This filter is similar to the `edge_ngram` filter, but it applies to words instead of letters:

 ```json
 PUT shakespeare